UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/about.md

     - Note that you might benefit from installing the Microsoft Teams app on your smartphone.
 Search for ‘Microsoft Teams’ in the Android or iOS app store and install.

-- We will be using a computer algera system called [Sage](https://www.sagemath.org/) to aid our learning.
-It is a computer-algebra system ideally suited to students of mathematics, and all other STEM fields, vastly more sophisticated and advanced than any graphing calculator.
-Moreover, Sage is based on the popular programming language Python.
-That means if you use Sage in a mathematics, statistics, physics, or data-science class, you will learn Python along the way.
+- We will be using a computer algebra system called [Sage](https://www.sagemath.org/) to aid our learning.
+It blows your graphing calculator out of the water and is ideally suited to STEM work.
+Built as a super-set of the popular programming language [Python](https://www.python.org/), Sage skills will translate into Python skills.
 There are three main ways to access Sage:
     - [SageMathCell](https://sagecell.sagemath.org/) is ideal for a computation involving a few lines.
     - [CoCalc](https://www.cocalc.com/) provides a free plan for more complicted porgrams.
     - [A local installation](http://doc.sagemath.org/html/en/installation/binary.html) will never be required of anyone.
 But, it might be valuable for a power-user.